-This large family slow cooker therefore can take the stress out of weekday dinners for some.
+This large family slow cooker therefore can take the stress out of weekday dinners.

 Much due to the same convenience, I think it’s worth mentioning that it’s also good for friends.
 If you’re hosting a BBQ or going to a meet-up, it’s great for cooking up Side Dishes*, even potatoes, meatballs, or curries.
 The possibilities are almost countless!